allenai/scifact/README.md

 ## Leaderboard

-To make a submission to the leaderboard, fill out this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSf-o6ZBXNCiD35f-CHdLxkHRJbcmEBVsTCJDxN_1X5PuhsJBw/viewform?usp=sf_link).
+**If you have a Google account (preferred)**: Fill out this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSf-o6ZBXNCiD35f-CHdLxkHRJbcmEBVsTCJDxN_1X5PuhsJBw/viewform?usp=sf_link).
 You will be asked to submit a `.jsonl` file containing your test set predictions.

+**If you do not have a Google account**: E-mail your prediction file to the [contact](#contact) below.
+Make sure to provide your name and affiliation in the email.

 We will compute performance metrics and notify you with results.
 With your consent, we will also add your model's performance to the leaderboard.
 For information on the submission file format, see [submissions.md](doc/submissions.md).
-For questions, email the [contact](#contact) below.

 ## Citation